muratk5n/thirdwave/en/index.md

 via osmosis, people-to-people, one-on-one through the land and its people no matter what.
 Cannot change your culture by labeling it differently, or by wearing funky hats, telling stories or following rituals.
-The duty of an intelligentia is to pinpoint the true source of culture, lest be responsible for generating neurotic behavior in their students.
+The duty of an intelligentia is to pinpoint this fact, argue around the true source of culture, lest be responsible for generating neurotic behavior in their students.

 ---